Olds Rocks Sculpture Pathway

 The negative spaces in a Celtic cross are called lights.
 If a cross has lights, it must be placed so the faces of the cross point east and west.
 With this orientation, the Sun will shine through the lights to start the day and shine through the lights once again in the evening to end the day.
-This tradition is not widely known in Canada and many crosses can be found facing the wrong direction.
+This tradition is not widely known in Canada and many crosses face the wrong direction.

 TONY DIGUGLIELMO, CANADA, MARBLE, 2009

 Artist: Tony DiGuglielmo, Canada.

 Tony was born in Italy but was raised in Montreal where he completed a Bachelor in Physics, followed by a teaching certificate, bachelor of Fine Arts and Masters in the teaching of the Arts.
 Although he dedicated a large part of his life to teaching, he now devotes all of his time to sculpture.
 Man and everyday life are the sources of his inspirations.
 In his works he fuses the concept of man with elements of nature.

 Description: “Canuck” is a beautifully stylized portrait of an Iroquois man.

 The style transitions from organic on the left (the face) to cubic on the right (the head dress).

 In addition to being a beautiful form, this artistic transition speaks to the evolution of life in Canada since the first Europeans arrived.
 The sculpture denotes the transformation of the way of life from living harmoniously with nature to the ways we live now within a gridwork of roadways and predominantly cubic building styles.